 If your claim was denied, that means you didn’t get any money for your repairs.
 The claim will be closed and sit dormant for some time.
 However, a public adjuster can review your claim and see if it should’ve been paid.
 They can even review it to see if you were entitled to more money than you received.

 At any point in the next three years, you may be able to get your claim reopened.
 Yourpublic adjuster will reach out to the insurance company and let them know they are now handling your case.
 They’ll let them know that they’re going to request that your claim be reopened and reviewed.
 Every company is a bit different, so the exact time frame may vary from case to case.

-Contact a Florida Public Adjustor to See if You Can Get Your Old Claim Paid
+Contact a Florida Public adjuster to See if You Can Get Your Old Claim Paid

-Let an experienced public adjustor in Florida take a look at your claim.
+Let an experienced public adjuster in Florida take a look at your claim.
 It can make the difference between getting paid or not getting a dime.